apache/trafficserver/doc/developer-guide/cripts/cripts-global.en.rst

 glb_pre_remap()
 ^^^^^^^^^^^^^^^

-This hook may not be particuarly useful in Cripts, as remap rules are not applied her yet as well.
+This hook may not be particularly useful in Cripts, as remap rules are not applied here yet as well.
 We've added it for completeness.

 .. _cripts-global-hooks-post-remap: